Payment software integration

 Recognising these competitive challenges, payment systems stalwarts Ingenico and Verifone are now producing full-size Android tablets that are effectively a scaled-up PED that will also allow POS solutions to be run on them.
 For smaller retailers with one or two stores, or those running pop-up stores, this can present a cost-effective solution.

-Our dedicated payment integrations team have helped many of the world’s leading PSPs to develop solutions for physical retail.
+Our dedicated payment software integrations team have helped many of the world’s leading PSPs to develop solutions for physical retail.
 We understand the different solution architectures utilised and the increasing trend over the last couple of years to move some of the core payment software into the cloud.
 This architecture is used more traditionally in the hospitality sector where wireless PEDs are common.
 This trend itself is driving the need for more payment connectors.

 MWC Partners are here to assist you in building that bridge between your payment software and POS solutions in the physical retail world.